AqwamCreates/DataPredict/docs/API/Models/IsotonicRegression.md

 Train the model.

 ```
-IsotonicRegression:train(featureMatrix: Matrix, labelVector: Matrix): number[]
+IsotonicRegression:train(featureMatrix: matrix, labelVector: matrix): number[]
 ```

 #### Parameters:

-* featureMatrix: Matrix containing all data.
+* featureMatrix: matrix containing all data.
 It must only have one column.

 * labelVector: A (n x 1) matrix containing values related to featureMatrix.
 It must only have one column.